Translation disclaimer (Translation disclaimer)

 There are two defences, which are:

-• having a reasonable excuse for failing to comply with an Order; and
+• There is a reasonable excuse for failing to comply with an Order.

-• acting with the consent of the owner, occupier, or other person having control of the land.
+• The act was with the consent of the owner/occupier or other person that controls the land.

 Webpage feedback